jsarchibald/cs50/exercises/distro/hello-section/README.md

 1. Prompt the user for an integer ID to delete.
 2. Use **delete**, something like this: `delete(id)`.
-3. Check that **delete** returns 200 - if it does, congratulate the user; otherwise, inform them of an error.
+3. Check that **delete** returns 200 - if it does, congratulate the user; otherwise, inform them of an error and exit the program with error code 1.

 ### Hints

 - You should write your code in the block of code nested inside `if __name__ === "main":`.
 That's the main program that will be used when the code is run.
 - To get user input, use the `get_int` function from the CS50 library for Python.
 You may need to add a line to the top along the lines of `from cs50 import get_int`.
+- To return an error code, as in C, use `sys.exit(num)`, where `num` is the error code number.
+E.g., to exit with error code 1, write `sys.exit(1)`.
 - You can check that your code works by running it and checking back on the submission site at [https://j50.herokuapp.com](https://j50.herokuapp.com/).

+## Questions

+- How can you use `input` instead of `get_string` and `get_int`?
+- How could you use command-line arguments instead of getting input -- for example, what if I wanted to run `python delete.py 3` to delete submission number 3?